• Skip to primary navigation

 Attendance is a key marker of child welfare, and as such, monitoring of attendance is viewed as one aspect of good safeguarding practice (See safeguarding policy).

-Children are expected to attend Mini Springers Nursery regularly and to arrive promptly.
+Children are expected to attend Mini Springers and park road Nursery regularly and to arrive promptly.

 The session times are listed below.